Multi-tenancy

 tenant_id.
 Cross-tenant reads are impossible. - Conversations and messages are scoped by

 tenant_id.
-You cannot load another tenant's conversation history. - API keys are hashed with SHA-256 + per-key salt at rest.
+You cannot load another tenant's conversation history. - API keys are hashed at rest, user-bound, role-bound, and revocable.

 - Logs are scoped by